 Assemblies also support our teaching and learning of RE, assembly themes are linked to British values and celebrate religious festivals.

-We have a visitor from out local church leading an assembly every two weeks which the children enjoy getting actively involved in.
+We have a visitor from our local church leading an assembly regularly which the children enjoy getting actively involved in.